Your Breast Implant Options

 If you have thin skin, and/or are thin or petite with very little skin to sufficiently cover the breast implant, silicone gel implants are less likely to cause visible rippling or wrinkling than saline breast implants.
 Rippling or wrinkling, when present, are seen generally on the side and bottom of the breast (for example while leaning forward with your clothes off).

-Also for thin people with little breast tissue or skin covering, saline implants can feel like there’s a water bag under the breast.
+Also, for thin people with little breast tissue or skin covering, saline implants can feel like there’s a water bag under the breast.
 In general, patients with thinner tissues and less native breast tissue are more likely to appreciate the benefits of silicone gel implants.
 In addition, women who have thinner skin and little existing breast tissue may desire a moderate size increase with a more natural shape.
-These women are an excellent candidate for an anatomical (tear dropped) shaped, silicone gel implant.
+These women are excellent candidates for an anatomical (tear-dropped) shaped silicone gel implant.

 While some plastic surgeons feel that silicone delivers a more natural shape, Dr. Slenkovich feels that in a large majority of women the shape results are equal.
 At Colorado Plastic Surgery Center, he has used both silicone and saline breast implants in about equal numbers for breast augmentation and gets great results with both.